 Along with the ease of lacing, the Testarossa has patented figure-8 slingshot rand wraps that help to prevent stretching and to drive the foot forward for a more powerful fit.
 These shoes were designed with toe power and durability in mind so that you can get the most out of every climb.

 If you are an intermediate boulderer that is looking for a top of the line shoe, the Testarossa is the shoe for you.
 La Sportiva is known for its extremely high quality and high performing brand, and the shoes live up to the hype of the brand.

 Description: La Sportiva is a brand known amongst climbers as the top of the line, and for good reason.
-All of the La Sportiva shoes are excellent choice, but when it comes to aggressive style climbing shoes, the La Sportiva Genius is one of the best around.
+All of the La Sportiva shoes are excellent choice, but when it comes to aggressive style climbing shoes, the La Sportiva Genius Rock Climbing Shoe is one of the best around.

-The Genius features a Lace Up style which allow for ease of fit for all feet.
-The sharp point of the shoe was designed with precision in mind, so you can get your toes onto the smallest of holds and still maintain your grip.
+The Genius features a Lace Up style, which allow for ease of fit for all feet at the same time, as it keeps in place very well.
+The sharp point of the shoe was designed with precision in mind, so you can get your toes on the smallest of holds and still maintain your grip.

 If you are looking for a top of the line shoe that will do everything you need it to and more, than the La Sportiva Genius is the shoe for you.
 You will however pay a top dollar for this product, but it is worth every penny if you’re an avid boulderer.

 - Great fit